Sebastian-Schuchmann/Genetic-Algorithm-in-Unity3D/README.md

 *The goal in this game is for the blue cubes to reach the green goal line.
 They have a preset amount of moves which gets optimized over time by the genetic algorithm.*

+If you like this repo make sure to follow me [@seppischuchmann](https://www.instagram.com/seppischuchmann/) 👋.

 ## Prerequisites
 The Project was made using Unity 2018.2.3f1 but prior versions should work fine, too.